ralffpilarczyk/ProfileDash/README.md

 *   **LLM-Powered Analysis:** Leverages Google's Gemini models to analyze content from PDF documents.
 *   **Gradio Web Interface:** Simple UI for uploading files and monitoring progress.
 *   **Multi-PDF Upload:** Supports uploading multiple PDF documents for analysis.
-*   **Email Authentication:** Requires authentication using a company email address (domain restricted) via a code sent using SendGrid.
+*   **Email Verification:** Requires a company email address for access (domain restricted).
 *   **User-Provided API Key:** Users must provide their own Google AI API key after successful authentication.
 *   **Parallel Processing:** Generates different profile sections concurrently for faster results.
 *   **Base64 PDF Handling:** Encodes PDFs in base64 for direct processing by the multimodal Gemini API.
-*   **Automatic Download:** Automatically triggers the download of the final generated HTML profile upon completion.
+*   **Email Delivery:** The generated HTML profile is emailed to you as an attachment when processing completes.

 ## Prerequisites